1984vc/website/README.md

 - **Function:**
   This workflow periodically pulls the latest changes from the repository and creates or updates pull requests to ensure that the codebase stays current.

----

-## Tailwind & Build Integration

-- The Tailwind CSS build process is integrated into both local development and deployment workflows.
-- Ensure that any changes in the Tailwind configuration (`tailwind.config.js`) are reflected by running the Tailwind build script.
-- Both the deployment and local build scripts leverage the Tailwind setup to ensure consistent styling across environments.

----

-## Additional Information

-- Verify that all environment variables and configurations required by the build and deployment processes are correctly set.
-- For any customizations or troubleshooting, refer to the individual scripts in the `scripts/` directory and the GitHub Action workflow files located in `.github/workflows/`.

-Happy coding!